Doctoral Degree Program

 Doctoral studies are considered an equivalent to full time employment and in the majority of cases cannot be combined with another employment.
 Job holding applicants who intend to keep their job are advised to apply for the external (distance) form of doctoral studies.
 Doctoral students enrolled in the regular form are expected to participate in teaching activities such as conducting recitations or exam grading, in accordance with the needs of their corresponding departments.

-- Study of the nanosystem combing lipid and polymer nanoparticles for targeted drug delivery in the cancer treatment
+- Study of the mechanisms of interaction with biomembranes the protein and lipid/polymer nanoparticles for targeted drug delivery in the cancer therapy

 - Development of biosensors for detection of antibiotics and bacteria in milk